alexdsbreslav/quicklooks/how_to_use_quicklook/using_features_in_Jupyter.md

 ```python
 import quicklook
 ```
 - **Step 2:** in the next cell below type `quicklook.` and hit `tab`.
-When you do that a drop down of all of the functions in quicklook should show up.
+When you hit `tab`, a drop-down of all of the functions in quicklook should show up.
 Notice that they all have a blue f next to them.
+This indicates that they are functions.
 ```python
 import quicklook
 ```